![]() |

 What is infectious disease screening and why is it required to bank my sperm?

 Clients who bank sperm for future use are required by regulatory agencies to have testing for infectious diseases.
 In strict compliance with industry standards, separate bio-hazardous storage is maintained for specimens that have tested positive for infectious diseases.
+Testing includes ALL of the following:

 What does FCC do once it receives my specimen?

 Upon receiving your shipment and before freezing your specimen, FCC will do a quality analysis.
 This analysis will determine the number of sperm, as well as the motility (activity) and morphology (shape) of the sperm.
-Based on the information from the analysis, FCC will divide the specimen into vials to be used later to attempt pregnancy.
+Based on the information from the analysis, FCC will divide the specimen into vials to be used later in order to attempt pregnancy.
 FCC will only store specimens that show viable sperm cells.
-Additionally, FCC freezes a small sample of your specimen separate from the rest and thaws it the next business day.
-On this small sample, they perform a post-thaw analysis to determine how well your specimen survives the freezing process.
+Additionally, FCC freezes a small sample of your specimen and thaws it the next business day.
+On this small sample, we perform a post-thaw analysis to determine how well your specimen survives the freezing process.
 With current reproductive technology, very few sperm are needed to produce a successful pregnancy.
 Based on the analysis results of the first sample, you may choose to bank additional deposits.

 How is my specimen stored?